MSIborisyeltsin/Ausdaman/.github/CODE_OF_CONDUCT.md

 ### 1. Correction

-**Community Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.
+**Community Impact**: Use of inappropriate language or other behavior deemed unwelcome in the community.

 **Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the